QubesOS/qubes-doc/AssigningDevices.md

 qvm-pci -a <vmname> <bdf>
 ```

-E.g. assuming 00:1a.0 is a BDF of the device I want to assign to "personal" domain:
+E.g. assuming 00:1a.0 is a BDF of the device I want to assign to the "personal" domain:

 ``` {.wiki}
 qvm-pci -a personal 00:1a.0